September 11 - 17, 2011: Issue 23

 All of Jean’s works evoke a strong sense of place and Palm Beach, the subject of Beach Beyond, and mentioned again in The Ship that Never Set Sail (1921) as well as Pittwater featuring in her other works.
 Palm Beach was considered to be ‘beyond Sydney’ and lent itself to the adventure stories she created to develop her ideas.
 From an early age she was exposed to the best minds in Australia.
 On an overseas trip her mother records her speaking at length with Lord Tennyson.
 Henry Lawson was a frequent visitor to the Curlewis home at Mosman.

 Jean was also raised to have a social conscience though and served as a Voluntary Aid during the 1919 flu epidemic that swept through Sydney.
 It is likely that it was here that she contracted and developed the beginning of the tuberculosis.
 Her later years were spent in a family cottage at the Blue Mountains and in private hospitals where she succumbed to the disease she had fought for almost a decade by then.
-A pretty woman, with a grace in her soul, her celebration of Australia’s landscapes, and particularly Pittwater and Palm Beach as an annual visitor who came in Spring and stayed until Summer waned, give us insights we would be poor without
+A pretty woman, with a grace in her soul, her celebration of Australia’s landscapes, and particularly Pittwater and Palm Beach as an annual visitor who came in Spring and stayed until Summer waned, gave us insights we would be poorer without

 Brawley, Sean.1996.
 Beach Beyond.
 A History of The Palm Beach Surf Club 1921-1996.
 UNSW Press.
 Sydney.
 2052.